 Salmon & Puff Pastry Ingredients

-- 1 ct. egg for an egg wash
+- 1 count egg for an egg wash

 Instructions

-- Let the frozen puff pastry thaw on the counter until soft and pliable.
+- Let the refrigerated puff pastry thaw on the counter until soft and pliable.

 - Meanwhile, in a small skillet, melt the butter and pour in the lemon juice.

-- Sauté the minced shallot and minced garlic on medium heat for a minute or so until fragrant.
+- Sauté the minced shallot and minced garlic on medium heat until fragrant.

-- Stir in the cream cheese, shredded parmesan, dill, salt, and pepper until everything is fully combined.
+- Pour in the cream cheese, shredded parmesan, dill, salt, and black pepper.
+Cook until everything is fully combined, stirring well.
 Remove from heat and set aside.

 If you want the spinach mixture on top: